BenAvery04/Task-Tracker-COMP3100/README.md

     To get the history at a particular date use GET /:listID/:task/history/:date.
 The date can be obtained from GET /:listID/:task/history

- * Retreving details of multiple tasks
+ * Retrieving details of multiple tasks
     HTTP Call: GET /:listID
     listID: the id of the list the tasks are apart of